Great Backyard Bird Count begins February 12

 By participating in the Great Backyard Bird Count, community scientists contribute data that we use to protect birds and the places they need, today and tomorrow.
 In return, studies tell us that pausing to observe birds, their sounds and movements, improve human health.
 Participating in the Great Backyard Bird Count is a win-win for birds and people.

 If you would like to join the 2021 Great Backyard Bird Count, please follow these three easy steps.

 1. Familiarize yourself with the event website at the link here.

-Second, spend some time counting birds on the weekend of the event.
+2. Spend some time counting birds on the weekend of the event at the location of your choice, such as your backyard or a local park.
 The minimum amount of time required is 15 minutes, but you can count for longer if you wish.
 During your count, simply record the start and end time, location, and number and types of birds that you see.
-You can perform counts in multiple locations too, just be sure to submit separate checklists for each location.
+You can perform counts in multiple locations too.
+Just be sure to submit separate checklists for each location.

 Use the hashtag #GBBC to follow Great Backyard Bird Count conversations on Twitter and Facebook.

 The first annual Great Backyard Bird Count was held in 1998, and the event has continued to grow year after year.
 Hopefully, 2021 will be another record breaker.